Development Guide¶

 A database (MongoDB or SQL) is required if using database features.
 Redis is only required if background jobs are enabled.

-Justfile Commands Reference
+Justfile Commands Reference¶

 All project management tasks use just (command runner).
-Run just without arguments to see all available commands.
+Run just without arguments to see all

-just dev # Docker development with hot reload (recommended)
+just dev # Docker development with hot reload

-just worker-dev # Background worker (if background jobs enabled)
+just worker-dev # Background worker only

 just install-deps # Install from lockfiles